 Before the COVID-19 pandemic took hold, the Center on Law and Finance had planned to bring together dozens of lawyers, scholars, finance professionals, bankruptcy judges, and the chief justice of the Delaware Supreme Court in March 2020 for an inaugural conference to discuss how judges should value assets in merger appraisals, bankruptcy proceedings, and the litigation of financial transactions.
-That event is now tentatively scheduled for late 2021, if it can be held in person in accordance with public health guidelines.
+That will be held in the future.

 The Constitutional Law Institute launched this quarter with a September 17 Constitution Day Conversation on constitutional interpretation.
 The virtual event featured a lively discussion among Baude; Professor Farah Peterson, a legal historian who joined the Law School’s faculty on July 1; and Stephen Sachs, a professor at Duke Law School.

 The institute is particularly committed to free speech, and is focused on creating opportunities for vigorous engagement on challenging topics.
 The institute will take a nonpartisan, academic approach by promoting deep analysis and centering its work on longstanding constitutional questions rather that responding to recent political questions.

 “Our hope is to contribute to scholarly rigor and to help spread the best ideas in constitutional law,” Baude said.
 “In the long run, that is what constitutional law needs most.”